-Rwanda country profile - BBC News
+Rwanda country profile

 He was sworn in as vice-president and defence minister in the new, post-genocide government in July 1994, but was widely seen as the real power in Rwanda.

 In 2000 parliament elected him president.
-He won presidential elections in 2003 and again in 2010, and gained approval by referendum to stand for an unprecedented third term in 2017.
+He won presidential elections in 2003 and again in 2010, and gained approval by referendum to stand for an unprecedented third term in 2017 - which he won.

 To his admirers he is a visionary leader, but to his critics he is a despot who tolerates no opposition.